A Guide to Contract Manufacturing in Vietnam

 How to Find a Contract Manufacturer in Vietnam

-Finding a reliable contract manufacturer in Vietnam requires more than just a Google search.
-While the ecosystem is growing rapidly, many factories still rely on offline channels like trade shows and personal introductions.
+Finding a reliable contract manufacturer in Vietnam requires more than just a quick Google search.
+While some factories have a strong digital presence, many still rely on offline channels like trade shows and personal introductions.

-To build a successful partnership, you need to know where to look, and how to vet potential partners carefully.
+To build a successful partnership, you need to know where to look and how to carefully vet potential partners.

 Online Directories and Sourcing Platforms

 Popular sourcing websites like Alibaba, Global Sources, and Vietnam Manufacturers Directory list Vietnamese suppliers.
-However, many of them lack complete profiles or verified capabilities.
+However, many of them have incomplete profiles and do not verify the manufacturers’ capabilities.

 These platforms are best used for: